University of Asia and the Pacific: Administration and organization

-The university is made up of a college offering liberal arts courses as core curriculum and seven schools of varied specializations.
+The university is made up of a college offering liberal arts courses as core curriculum and six schools of varied specializations.

-A Board of Trustees, chaired by Placido Mapa Jr., takes care of the UA&P Foundation, Inc. Under it is the Management Committee, presided by University President Jose Maria Mariano, which is the university's governing body.
+A Board of Trustees, chaired by Ambassador Jose L. Cuisia, Jr., takes care of the UA&P Foundation, Inc. Under it is the Management Committee, presided by University President John Philip Yeung, which is the university's governing body.
 It was formed to steer the university in the path set out for it.
-It makes sure that all plans, activities and projects undertaken advance the mission, goals and values of the university.
+It makes sure that all plans, activities, and projects undertaken advance the mission, goals, and values of the university.

 Campus

 Ortigas Campus

-The Ortigas Campus has 5 buildings: Administration & Library Building (ALB), College of Arts and Sciences (CAS), Development Communications Building (DCB), APEC Communications Building (ACB), Parking and Sports Building (PSB) and 1 residential building.
+The Ortigas Campus has five buildings: Administration & Library Building (ALB), College of Arts and Sciences (CAS), Development Communications Building (DCB), APEC Communications Building (ACB), and Parking and Sports Building (PSB).

 Academic programs

-The university offers 15 undergraduate degrees and 11 graduate degrees.
-It also offers 2 fast-track Master's programs: 5-Year Program (5YP), which is offered to incoming College (Freshman) students that allows them to earn a master's degree in just 5 years; and 6-Year Integrated Program (6YP), which is offered to incoming Junior College (Senior High School) students that allows them to earn a master's degree in just 6 years.
+The University offers 19 undergraduate degrees and 13 stand-alone graduate degrees.
+It also offers two fast-track master’s programs: 5-Year Program (5YP), which is offered to incoming college freshmen that allows them to earn a bachelor’s degree and a master’s degree in just five years; and a 6-Year Integrated University Program (6YP), which is offered to incoming junior college (JC) students (senior high school) that allows them to earn their JC diploma, a bachelor’s degree, and a master’s degree in just six years.
+Another program, Lex Honors, offers graduates of Grade 12 an undergraduate degree and a Juris Doctor degree in seven years.

 UA&P's academic programs operate on a semester calendar beginning in early August and ending in mid-May.
 Since 1998, students are graded in increments of 0.25, from 3.50(failing grade) to 1.00.
 Undergraduate students and students under the fast-track Master's program may graduate with Latin honors depending on their graduating GWA.
 For students of standalone graduate programs, they may graduate with High Distinction or with Distinction.